While Middle Eastern pita bread is baked in the oven, the Moroccan equivalent, batbout, is cooked stove top in a skillet or on a griddle.

 - 2 cups warm water (approximate), divided

-1. Activate the yeast by combining it with 1/4 cup of warm water and a teaspoon of the sugar.
-Set the mixture aside until it's frothy, about five to 10 minutes.
+- Activate the yeast by combining it with 1/4 cup of the warm water and a teaspoon of the sugar.
+Set the mixture aside until it's frothy, about 5 to 10 minutes.

-2. In a large bowl, combine the the flours, remaining sugar and salt in a mixing bowl.
+- In a large bowl, combine the flours, remaining sugar and salt in a mixing bowl.
 Add the yeast mixture, the oil and the rest of the water, and mix to form a soft, manageable dough.

-4. Divide the dough into smooth balls the size of small plums and leave them to rest, covered, on a lightly floured surface for about 10 minutes.
+- Divide the dough into smooth balls the size of small plums and let them rest, covered, on a lightly floured surface for about 10 minutes.

-6. Preheat a very lightly oiled cast iron skillet, griddle or other non-stick pan over medium heat.
+- Heat a very lightly oiled cast-iron skillet, griddle or other nonstick pan over medium heat.
 Allow the pan to get quite hot.

-8. Transfer the cooked batbout to a rack or towel-lined basket to cool.
-It's okay to stack them while they're warm.
+- Transfer the cooked batbout to a rack or towel-lined basket to cool.
+It's fine to stack them while they're warm.

-9. Batbout will keep fresh for two days at room temperature.
-They freeze well, and can be heated directly from the freezer in a microwave oven just until thawed; avoid overheating or they will dry out.
+- Batbout will keep fresh for two days at room temperature.
+They freeze well and can be heated directly from the freezer in a microwave oven just until thawed.
+Avoid overheating or they will dry out.

 More on Batbout